pivotal-cf/areas-of-contribution/domain-expertise.md

 <td valign="top"><ul>
   <li>Has working knowledge about the product their team is building.</li>

-  <li>Is learning about how other teams/downstream consumers/customers use their product</li>
+  <li>Has working knowledge about how other teams/downstream consumers/customers use their product</li>

   <li>Relates stories in the backlog to downstream consumers it would affect</li>